danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/EmojiCategory-Article.md

     @PageColor(blue)
 }

-EmojiKit has an ``EmojiCategory`` enum that defines all available emoji categories:
+EmojiKit has an ``EmojiCategory`` enum that defines all available emoji categories and their included emojis:

 ```swift
 try EmojiCategory.smileysAndPeople.emojis  // 😀😃😄...